tinybirdco/use-case-examples/iterate_snowflake/README.md

 - Create another git branch
 - Remove the .datasource data file
-- Commit your code and create an ew PR from the branch to `main`
+- Commit your code and create a new PR from the branch to `main`
 - Wait for CI to finish.
 - Check that everything is working as expected in the temporary branch, CI will automatically create it and name it like `tmp_ci_{PRid}`).
 - Merge and wait for CD.
 Now you should have your Data Source updated in the main workspace, using the connection, and the temporary CI branch will be deleted.